ramirezfx/docker-jekyll/README.md

 If you want to build your project, navigate to your project folder as described above and type the following command:

 `sudo docker run --rm -it --volume="$PWD:/root/html" -p 4100:4000 ramirezfx/docker-jekyll:latest /bin/sh -c "cd /root/html && bundle exec jekyll build"`

+## Use the pre-build image instead of creaing your own:

+If you do not want to build your own image, you can use my pre-build image by navigating to the root of your project-folder and type:

+'sudo docker run --rm -it --volume="$PWD:/root/html" -p 4100:4000 ramirezfx/docker-jekyll:latest /bin/sh -c "cd /root/html && bundle exec jekyll serve --host 0.0.0.0"'

+Once done, you can access your page by navigating your webbrowser to: http://localhost:4100